top of page

 VALUE

-More people will come
+More people

 • People who stay home because they don’t want to attend alone